THE SONG OF THE RIVERS BY NGUYỄN THẾ QUANG FROM THE PERSPECTIVE OF “TEXT WORLD THEORY”

 Abstract

-This article applies the “World of Words” theory to examine the novel The Song of the Rivers by Nguyễn Thế Quang, a work highly regarded in contemporary Vietnamese literature for both its artistic and cultural significance.
-The theoretical framework views a literary text as a living world embedded within a complex and distinctive linguistic system.
-Each linguistic unit is understood as a sign that reflects how the participants in the narrative interpret and re-create reality.
-Approaching the novel through this theoretical lens allows readers and critics to perceive, with greater depth, the aesthetic value of the author’s language, while revealing the layers of symbolic meaning that shape the novel’s artistic universe.
+This article applies “text world theory” to examine The Song of the Rivers by Nguyễn Thế Quang, a novel highly regarded in contemporary Vietnamese literature for both its artistic and cultural significance.
+The theoretical framework views a literary text as a living world embedded within a complex and distinctive linguistic system, in which each linguistic unit functions as a sign representing the ways the world is “interpreted” and constructed by agents within the text.
+Applying this framework to the analysis of narrative works enables readers and literary critics to gain deeper insights into the aesthetic qualities of linguistic poetics while also uncovering the system of latent meanings that underlies the artistic world painstakingly crafted by the writer.

 Article Details